LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

 Profiling RAJA kernels via kernel naming
 ========================================
 Caliper annotations of RAJA kernels work through the RAJA kernel naming mechanism currenly only supported in forall and launch.
-The ``RAJA::expt::KernelName`` container holds a string and used for profiling in Caliper.
+The ``RAJA::expt::Name`` container holds a string and used for profiling in Caliper.
 Kernels which are not provided a name are ommited from Caliper profiling::

     RAJA::forall<RAJA::seq_exec>(RAJA::RangeSegment(0, N),
-    RAJA::expt::KernelName("RAJA Seq daxpy Kernel"), [=] (int i) {
+    RAJA::expt::Name("RAJA Seq daxpy Kernel"), [=] (int i) {

         a[i] += b[i] * c;

   });

-.. note:: The RAJA KernelName feature lives under the expt namespace as it part of a new param reducer interface.
+.. note:: The RAJA Name feature lives under the expt namespace as it part of a new param reducer interface.
           It will be removed from expt once the new reducer interface has matured.

-.. note:: The RAJA KernelName must be placed before the lambda to ensure proper behavior.
+.. note:: The RAJA Name must be placed before the lambda to ensure proper behavior.

 =============================================